meha-goyal/gpt3-chatbot-qoom/README.md

 	}
   </script>
 ```
+A link with more information and details on async functions is included at the bottom of the page!

 <a href="#top" class="back2top">Back To Top</a>

 ---

 <h2 id="cssdesign">4.Design Chatbot with CSS</h2>

 Now that all the chatbot functionality is complete, let's start designing the chatbot!
 We first need to include some libraries into our html.
-Add the following code to the bottom of your head element in the html file:
+Add the following code to the bottom of your head element in the html file.
+Be sure to add the links in this order, or you may end up with loading errors!

 ```html
   <script src="https://npmcdn.com/tether@1.2.4/dist/js/tether.min.js"></script>